Ruslan Mingazow: Early career

-Ruslan Mingazow started playing football at the age of 6, being taken to the first training by his father, Kamil, who is also a former Turkmeni footballer.
+Ruslan Mingazov started playing football at the age of 6, being taken to the first training by his father, Kamil, who is also a former Turkmeni footballer.
 At the beginning he had to train with an older group of players because there was none for his age.
 Mingazow played for FC Aşgabat youth team and was taken to the first team in 2007, aged 16.
 The same year he helped his club win the Turkmenistan Super Cup.
 A year later Mingazow became the champion of Turkmenistan, winning the 2008 Ýokary Liga.
 In 2009 Mingazow participated in the Turkmenistan President's Cup and helped his club reach the semi-finals, scoring two goals in three matches.

 Skonto Rīga

 Following the impressive performance at the Turkmenistan President's Cup, Mingazow was invited to join the tournament's finalists, Latvian Higher League club Skonto Rīga, on trial by their manager Paul Ashworth.
 Having received another offer from Armenian Premier League, Mingazow, eventually, signed a contract with the Latvian side in June 2009.
 He scored his first Latvian Higher League goal in a 5–0 victory over Daugava Rīga on 8 July 2009.
 During his first season at the club Mingazow participated in 20 league matches, scoring twice.
 In 2010 Mingazow helped Skonto become the champions of Latvia for the first time since 2004 under their new manager Aleksandrs Starkovs.
 In 2011 Skonto won the Baltic League, beating another Latvian side FK Ventspils in the final's penalty shoot-out.
 In 2012 Mingazow won the Latvian Cup, as Skonto beat Liepājas Metalurgs in the final via penalty shoot-out.
 On 4 July 2013 Mingazow scored the only goal in 1–0 away victory over FC Tiraspol, helping Skonto reach the second round of the 2013–14 UEFA Europa League.
 In the second round Mingazow provided an excellent assist for his team-mate Artūrs Karašausks as Skonto beat the Synot liga side Slovan Liberec 2–1 at home.
 Mingazow was named the best player of the Latvian Higher League in August 2013.